TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Index.rst

 Tips - did you know?
 ------------------------------

+.. important:: Migrate Extension Documentation

+   Since May 29th 2019 a new infrastructure is in place at docs.typo3.org.
+   This requires some :ref:`migration tasks <h2document:migrate>` for extension authors in order to automatically render the extension documentation on the new server.

 .. sidebar:: New to TYPO3?

    If you are new to TYPO3, please start by looking at the :ref:`t3start:start`